ghostdevv/jellycommands/docs/guide/commands/loading.md

 })
 ```

-You can also pass multiple diectories if needed
+You can also pass multiple directories if needed

 :::tip NOTE
 JellyCommands loads directories recursively, so you only need to load the top directory, for example if you had `src/commands` as a command directory, commands in `src/commands/something/` will also be loaded